leetfin/Windows10Tools/Setup/README.md

 # Installers for setting up new windows install

-# Only use ninite if installing normally to C: Drive!
+# Only use ninite if installing to C: Drive!

 Ninite: https://ninite.com/.net4.8-adoptjdkx11-adoptjdkx8-audacity-discord-filezilla-firefox-handbrake-malwarebytes-notepadplusplus-python-qbittorrent-spotify-steam-vlc-winrar/